ben-yeung/twitch-chatbot/README.md

 - [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) for compilation and package managing
 - Uses [tmi.js](https://github.com/tmijs/tmi.js) for Twitch integration
 - Simple starter greeting command, flip coin command, and some relevant streamer information
+- Some moderation features include automatic message deletion based on blacklist of words
+    - Note that API / CLIENT keys and secrets are hidden in a botconfig.json file
+    - This file also includes an array of blacklisted words.
+    - Feel free to also use a .env file and change the respective botconfig references

 ##  Spotify API Integration | [package](https://www.npmjs.com/package/spotify-web-api-node) 🎵
 - Using Authorization Code Flow with various scopes to make GET and POST requests